There are thousands of dog breeds in the world, many of which were created by nature.

 13. Bandog

-An additional rare dog that is one of the most frequently banned dog breeds, with diverse ancestry, is Bandog.
+An additional rare dog with diverse ancestry that is one of the most frequently banned dog breeds is the Bandog.

 Some resembled “Mastiffs” more, while others resembled “BullDogs.”

-As with many other banned dog breeds on our list, the Bandog was utilized for fighting bulls, bears, and other dogs.
-They are known for their courage and lack of apprehension.
+As with many other banned dog breeds on our list, the Bandog was used to fight bulls, bears, and other dogs.
+It is known for its courage and lack of apprehension.

 14. Kuvasz